Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 And that recovery was exacerbated by another Democrat, FDR.

-The American voter's not going to go.
+The American voter is not going to go.

-The American voter is going to go on a voting booth and they're going to ask are the people running a show competent to get us out of the mess.
+The American voter is going to go on a voting booth and they're going to ask, are the people running a show competent to get us out of the mess?

 That was four years ago.